hellerve/ptolemy/done.md

 I remember.
 I enjoy how different the stories are, and how they link up in subtle ways to create a coherent universe.

+* *Beerholms Vorstellung* by **Daniel Kehlmann** (1997)

+I enjoyed eleven out of twelve chapters.
+I’ve read this book before, and I still remembered that I had my problems with it; now I remember why.
+The last chapter was a little trope-y, but apart from that, this is a beautiful book that I enjoy quite a bit, although maybe not as much as Kehlmann’s later works.

 ## Management

 ### Papers